Emergency Preparedness Guide

 Preparing can start with four important steps:

-- Make a Plan: Discuss, agree on, and document an emergency plan with those in your care.
-You will want to consider to create a Family Communications Plan, a plan to Shelter-in-Place, a plan on how you will Get-Away, and Emergency Plans at School and Work.
+2. Make a Plan: Discuss, agree on, and document an emergency plan with those in your care.
+You will want to consider creating a Family Communications Plan, a plan for Shelter-in-Place, a plan on how you will Get Away, and Emergency Plans at School and Work.
 View a sample Family Communications Plan (PDF), or download the Get Ready brochure (PDF) on additional plans.

-- Build a Kit: Keep enough emergency supplies - water, non-perishable food, first aid, prescriptions, flashlight, and battery-powered radio on hand - for you and those in your care.
+3. Build a Kit: Keep enough emergency supplies - water, non-perishable food, first aid, prescriptions, flashlight, and a battery-powered radio on hand - for you and those in your care.
 Be prepared to improvise and use what you have on hand to make it on your own for at least three days, maybe longer.
-While there are many things that might make you more comfortable, think first about fresh water, food and clean air.
-View a list of recommended supplies (PDF) to include in your basic kit.
+While there are many things that might make you more comfortable, think first about fresh water, food, and clean air.